queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 :  An assertion with claims about a Subject that is cryptographically secured by an Issuer (usually by a digital signature).

-## Verifiable Credential Schema documents
+## Verifiable Credential Schema

-Verifiable Credential Schema are documents which define the structure of verifiable credentials in a manner which allows verifiers and other external software and tooling to determine if a Credential conforms to the schema design.
+Verifiable Credential Schema are documents which define the structure of verifiable credentials in a manner which allows verifiers and other external software and tooling to determine if a Credential conforms to the Schema design.

-The Verifiable Credential formats which utilize schema documents are:
+The Verifiable Credential formats which utilize Schema are:

 - W3C Verifiable Credential Data Model (VCDM) 2.0 [@W3C.VCDM] which uses JSON-LD as its structure definition
 - SD-JWT-based Verifiable Credentials [@!I-D.ietf-oauth-sd-jwt-vc] which uses its own defined `vct` structure definition.

 MDoc Credential formats are outside of the scope of this document

-Both [@W3C.VCDM] and [@!I-D.ietf-oauth-sd-jwt-vc] permit schema document definition via URL request.
+Both [@W3C.VCDM] and [@!I-D.ietf-oauth-sd-jwt-vc] permit Schema Definition via URL request.

-# Verifiable Credential Schema Attestation Document
+# Verifiable Credential Schema Attestation

-The Schema Attestation Document is a Selective Disclosure JWT [@!I-D.ietf-oauth-selective-disclosure-jwt] which attests to the validity to issue or verify a Verifiable Credential of a specific Schema.
+The Schema Attestation is a Selective Disclosure JWT [@!I-D.ietf-oauth-selective-disclosure-jwt] which attests to the validity to issue or verify a Verifiable Credential of a specific Schema.

-## Schema Attestation Document Claims {#schema-attestation-claims}
+## Schema Attestation Claims {#Schema-attestation-claims}

 The specification defines the following JWT claims:

 * `iss`: **REQUIRED**.
 The issuer of the document
 * `sub`: **REQUIRED**.
-The string schema document URL.
+The string Schema URL.
 This being the [@W3C.VCDM] `credentialSchema`.`id` URL or the [@!I-D.ietf-oauth-sd-jwt-vc] `vct` URL.
 * `sub#integrity`: **REQUIRED**.
-A string containing the [@!W3C.SRI] integrity of the Schema Document this Attestation points to.
+A string containing the [@!W3C.SRI] integrity of the Schema this Attestation points to.
 * `authorized_issuers`: **OPTIONAL**.
 An array of strings containing the issuers which are authorised to issue credentials matching the Schema. `authorized_issuers` **MAY** be an empty array.